xchuheng613/t2t-qwen-math/README.md

 model card, paired with the model's native 256K context window.
 This setting was used for the final/best submission on Kaggle.

+## Submission B (Other Selected Kaggle Submission)
-The other selected submission used the stable 32GB balanced inference preset:
+The other selected Kaggle submission used the stable 32GB balanced inference preset:

 - `max_tokens=16384`